Samagra-Development/Samagra-Website/src/pages/joinus/index.md

 templateKey: joinus-page
 title: Join Us
 infoText1: Join Us
-infoText2: "Disclaimer: If you are shortlisted, our team will contact you via email and/or phone.
-Please note, we will not be able to provide individual feedback on profiles or interview rounds.
+infoText2: "Update: Candidates shortlisted for Round 3 will be informed January 20, 2025 onwards.
 Rejection emails will be sent in February, after the entire process is completed."
 formAcceptance: Follow us on <a target={"_blank"}
   href="www.linkedin.com/company/samagra-transforming-governance/" > LinkedIn
   </a> and stay tuned for further updates! <p>